 At the Interior Business Center, we believe employees are our greatest asset.
 This is a belief we take great pride in, and carry out each and every day.
 To illustrate the importance of our employees, you'll have to look no further than the Interior Business Center's Strategic Framework.
-One of our four Strategic Perspectives focuses solely on our employees: Organizational Health.
+One of our four Strategic Perspectives focuses solely on our employees: Workforce.
 Within this perspective, we look to create a climate of employee engagement, learning and growth.
 The Interior Business Center understands how important our employees are to our overall success and continually recognize our employees, and their excellence, in a variety

 Read below to learn more about the Interior Business Center's culture.